-Following is a summary of financial aid administered through MTSU.
-Unless otherwise indicated, application is made to the Student Financial Aid Office by completing and mailing the Free Application for Federal Student Aid (FAFSA).
+Below is a summary of financial aid administered through MTSU.
+Unless otherwise indicated, application is made to the Office of Student Financial Aid by completing the Free Application for Federal Student Aid (FAFSA).
+For federal programs, students must be in a degree-seeking program or an approved certification program or must be seeking teacher certification.
+For current information, refer to www.mtsu.edu/financialaid.